Icyretsz/fcj-workshop/content/7-Feedback/_index.md

 ### Overall Evaluation

-**1. Working Environment**
+**1. Work Environment**
-The most satisfying aspect of my internship was working and learning together with my team.
-The collaborative environment made it enjoyable to tackle challenges and grow alongside others.
-However, I feel that the atmosphere could be more open and supportive, as sometimes it felt a bit oppressive, making students hesitant to ask for help.
+The highlight of my internship experience was collaborating and developing skills with my teammates.
+The team-based setting made problem-solving engaging and fostered mutual growth.
+That said, I noticed the environment could benefit from being more welcoming and encouraging, as at times it seemed somewhat restrictive, causing interns to feel reluctant about requesting guidance.

-**2. Support from Mentor / Team Admin**
+**2. Mentorship and Administrative Support**
-While the mentor and admin team provided support, I believe there is room to create a better mentor-student relationship.
-Encouraging more approachable and interactive guidance would help students feel more comfortable seeking assistance.
+The mentors and administrative team offered assistance, though I believe there's potential to strengthen the mentor-intern dynamic.
+Fostering more accessible and engaging mentorship would help interns feel more at ease when seeking help.

-**3. Relevance of Work to Academic Major**
+**3. Alignment with Academic Background**
-The internship was not directly related to my major, but the knowledge and experience I gained may be useful for my future personal projects.
-I appreciated the opportunity to explore new areas, even if they were outside my main field of study.
+This internship diverged from my primary field of study, yet the skills and insights acquired may prove beneficial for future personal endeavors.
+I valued the chance to venture into unfamiliar territories, despite them being outside my core academic focus.

-**4. Learning & Skill Development Opportunities**
+**4. Professional Growth and Learning**
-The program relied heavily on self-taught learning.
-While this encouraged independence, I think clearer guidelines or orientation at the beginning would have helped, as I was unsure about my purpose and direction in the first few weeks.
+The program emphasized autonomous learning significantly.
+While this promoted self-reliance, I think providing more explicit direction or initial orientation would have been advantageous, as I experienced uncertainty about my objectives during the early weeks.

-**5. Company Culture & Team Spirit**
+**5. Organizational Culture and Team Dynamics**
-The team was collaborative and supportive, but I would not strongly recommend this internship to friends unless they are comfortable with a self-directed approach.
-For those who prefer more structured guidance, independent study might be more beneficial before joining.
+The team demonstrated cooperation and mutual support, though I wouldn't enthusiastically recommend this opportunity to peers unless they're comfortable with independent learning.
+Those who prefer more structured supervision might benefit from self-study before participating.

-**6. Internship Policies / Benefits**
+**6. Program Structure and Compensation**
-Although I do not plan to continue with the program since it is not my major, I am grateful for the experience and the lessons learned.
-The knowledge gained could be valuable for future personal projects.
+While I don't intend to pursue this program further due to its disconnect from my major, I'm thankful for the exposure and insights gained.
+The acquired knowledge could prove valuable for future independent projects.

 ---

 ### Additional Questions
-- What did you find **most satisfying** during your internship?
+- What aspect of your internship was **most rewarding**?
-Working and learning together with my team.
+Collaborating and growing alongside my team members.
-- What do you think the company **should improve** for future interns?
+- What changes would you recommend the organization **implement** for future participants?
-Create a more open and supportive mentor-student atmosphere to encourage students to ask for help.
+Foster a more welcoming and encouraging mentor-intern relationship to help students feel comfortable requesting assistance.
-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+- Would you **recommend this internship** to a friend?
+What's your reasoning?
-Not really, as the program relies mostly on self-taught learning.
-I would suggest they study independently first.
+Not particularly, since the program emphasizes self-directed learning heavily.
+I'd advise friends to pursue independent study beforehand.

 ---

-### Suggestions & Expectations
+### Recommendations & Future Outlook
-- Do you have any suggestions to improve the internship experience?
+- Do you have recommendations for enhancing the internship program?
-Provide clearer guidelines or orientation at the start to help new interns understand their purpose and direction.
+Offer more comprehensive guidance or onboarding sessions initially to help new participants clarify their goals and trajectory.
-- Would you like to continue this program in the future?
+- Are you interested in continuing with this program?
-No, as it is not directly related to my major, but the knowledge gained may be useful for personal projects.
+No, given its misalignment with my academic major, though the experience may benefit my personal projects down the line.